syncfusion-content/winui-docs/winui/Funnel-Chart/Legend.md

 {% endtabs %}

-N> Legend items ‘Label’ will be the x value of the Funnel chart.
+N> Legend items ‘Label’ will be the x-value of data points in the funnel chart.

 ![Legend support in WinUI Funnel Chart](Legend_images/WinUI_Funnel_chart_Legend.png)

-## Legend Header
+## Legend title

-FunnelChart provides support to add any UIElement as a header for legend items.

-Define the [Header]() for legend using the following code example.
+Funnel chart provides support to add any `UIElement` as a title for legend.
+[Header]() property of `ChartLegend` is used to define the title for legend as the following code example.

 {% tabs %}